cybozu-go/zombie-detector/README.md

 Zombie detector
 ============================
-Zombie detector is CronJob to detect resources that elapsed for a long time since deletion.
+Zombie detector is a CronJob to detect resources that remain for a long time after deletion reqeuest.

 ## Features
 - It detects resources that remain undeleted after a certain period with a ```deletionTimestamp```.
-- Information about detected resources are pushed into [Pushgateway](https://github.com/prometheus/pushgateway).
+- Elapsed time from deletion request and metadatas of resources are pushed into [Pushgateway](https://github.com/prometheus/pushgateway).
 - We can use this both inside and outside cluster.

 ## Build